Skip to Content

 How to Say Happy Birthday in Navajo

-Navajo becoming the second language in certain states in the US is potentially in large part to Duolingo offering a Navajo course, opening it up to more people than ever.
-If you have a friend who speaks Navajo, it’ll go a long way if you can wish them a happy birthday in their native language.
+Navajo is one of the oldest languages in North America and it’s even becoming the second language of some states in the US.
+This could potentially be in large part to Duolingo offering a Navajo course, opening it up to more people than ever.
+So, how can you say Happy Birthday in Navajo?

 How to Say Happy Birthday in Navajo